|ANTRIM, BRENDA: "Surprise!"|

 |Jim rose and went to stand before the window, mouth suddenly dry, heart pounding.
 He jammed his hands in his pockets to still their trembling.
 He hated emotional confrontations with Carolyn.
 With anyone.
 He’d never learned to navigate these minefields.
 Every aspect of his training, from childhood to the military to police work had taught him to disconnect from his emotions.
 Observe them and if necessary for the mission, ruthlessly suppress them.
 He could face fire-fights, hand-to-hand combat, reconnaissance in hostile territory with barely a flutter of fear in his belly.
 But nothing scared him half so much as this.
 No amount of kevlar or weaponry could deflect a vicious stab from someone who knew your every weakness.
 He’d at least ceased pretending that the wounds didn’t hurt, bleed.
 Score one for Sandburg’s latest ‘Admit to Your Feelings’ campaign.|

-definite kink for "coming out" stories so this one is right up
+"coming out" stories so this one is right up my alley.

 Matter Of Taste."